 A full MSc brochure is available for applicants to look through.
 The brochure contains more details about the course content, structure, UCL and PLA staff involved and course assessment.

-A field course is held at the end of the second term.
+A field trip is held at the end of the second term.
 This is designed to give practical experience of advanced techniques and technologies, and to highlight issues relating to the management of projects.
 It will be assessed as a component of the Management/Group Project module.
-This will entail additional costs of approximately £350.

-Although for practical reasons the field course is assessed separately, in educational terms it is seen as forming a continuum throughout the second term along with the additional days afloat that form part of the Hydrographic Applications module.
-Collectively, these practical elements are sometimes referred to as the Integrated Marine Field Course, with students taking on an increasing level of responsibility as the year progresses.
+Although for practical reasons the field trip is assessed separately, in educational terms it is seen as forming a continuum throughout the second term along with the additional days afloat that form part of the Hydrographic Applications module.
+Collectively, these practical elements are sometimes referred to as the Integrated Marine Field Trip, with students taking on an increasing level of responsibility as the year progresses.

 Graduates of the MSc will gain a qualification recognised internationally and nationally by several organisations: the MSc is recognised abroad as a "Category A" programme by The International Hydrographic Organisation (IHO), The International Federation of Surveyors (FIG) and The International Cartographic Association (ICA).
 This is the highest level of accreditation offered, and is an internationally recognised qualification that is increasingly demanded by employers worldwide.
 The course is also officially recognised as providing specialist training in Nautical Charting Hydrography, Hydrography to Support Port Management and Coastal Engineering, and Offshore Construction Hydrography.
 In addition the MSc is accredited by The Royal Institution of Chartered Surveyors and a satisfactory performance on the programme will grant you an exemption from the RICS's final written examinations.